quarkusio/quarkus/CONTRIBUTING.md

 ./mvnw gradle-enterprise:provision-access-key
 ```

-and log in (if not already logged in).
+and log in in the browser window it will open (if not already logged in).
 Your access key will be stored in the `~/.m2/.gradle-enterprise/keys.properties` file.
 From then your build scans will be sent to the Develocity instance and you will be able to benefit from the build cache.